 Veganism is on the rise.
-More than half a million people in the UK is claiming to have follow a vegan lifestyle.
-According to new figures released to coincide with World Vegan Day, vegan food sales have gone up as much as three and half times of what it was a decade back!
+More than half a million people in the UK are claiming to have followed a vegan lifestyle.
+According to new figures released to coincide with World Vegan Day, vegan food sales have gone up as much as three and half times what it was a decade back!

-I stumbled across veganism while talking to one of my online buddy Sarah at Bright bingo chat rooms.
-Click here to read more about Bright bingo.
-She has been a complete complete for the past 5 years.
+I stumbled across veganism while talking to one of my online buddies Sarah in a chat room.
+She has been a complete vegan for the past 5 years.
 She forwarded me a couple of videos and inspired me a lot to take it up.

-About 542,000 people in Britain follow a vegan diet refraining from consuming from any animal products such as meat, fish, eggs and honey, and also diary products such milk and cheese.
-This has in fact become one of Britain’s fastest growing lifestyle movements.
+About 542,000 people in Britain follow a vegan diet refraining from consuming any animal products such as meat, fish, eggs, and honey, and also dairy products such as milk and cheese.
+This has in fact become one of Britain’s fastest-growing lifestyle movements.

-The health benefits of a vegan diet is the talk of town.
-Vegans typically are said to have lower levels of cholesterol and blood pressure, a healthy body, and reduced risk of having heart disease and cancer.
+The health benefits of a vegan diet are the talk of the town.
+Vegans typically are said to have lower levels of cholesterol and blood pressure, a healthy body, and a reduced risk of having heart disease and cancer.
 Environmental and welfare issues are also contributing to the swelling numbers turning away from food sourced from animals.

-At times my family is a little less supportive about my diet.
+At times my family is a little less supportive of my diet.
 Dad worries about me getting enough protein.
-However mum has been supportive.
-She has high blood pressure and has other food intolerances, so we have always had alternative stuff at home.
+However Mum has been supportive.
+She has high blood pressure and other food intolerances, so we have always had alternative stuff at home.

-The movement is mostly contributed by young people which is more of a compassionate choices – Around 42% of the movement by the age group of 15-34 compared to 14% who are over 65 –which proves that this an awareness based program.
+The movement is mostly contributed by young people which is more of a compassionate choice – Around 42% of the movement by the age group of 15-34 compared to 14% who are over 65 –which proves that this an awareness-based program.

 Keeping healthy is critical to being successful as a vegan.
 Make sure that you research what to eat before or while changing your diet according to your body type.